DataDog/documentation/content/en/real_user_monitoring/guide/proxy-rum-data.md

 4. The request body must remain unchanged.

 <div class="alert alert-error">
-Ensure the `ddforward` attribute points to a valid Datadog endpoint for your [Datadog site][2]. <strong>Failure to do so may result in an insecure configuration.</strong>
+Ensure the `ddforward` attribute points to a valid Datadog endpoint for your <a href="https://docs.datadoghq.com/getting_started/site/" target="_blank">Datadog site</a>. <strong>Failure to do so may result in an insecure configuration.</strong>
 </div>

 The site parameter is an SDK [initialization parameter][1].
 Valid intake URL patterns for each site are listed below: